basics/nuxt-booster/docs/content/en/usage.md

 ## speedkit components

 In order to be able to load further static resources such as pictures, iFrames or Youtube videos in the iFrame in a performance-optimised way, we provide the following components.
-The speedkit components can be imported via the namespace 'nuxt-speedkit-components'.
+The speedkit components can be imported via the namespace `nuxt-speedkit-components`.

 - <nuxt-link to="/components/speedkit-layer">SpeedkitLayer</nuxt-link>
 - <nuxt-link to="/components/speedkit-picture">SpeedkitPicture</nuxt-link>